5 easy ways to incorporate healthy foods into daily life

 I love these ready-to-sprinkle Linwood packets available in various combinations and flavours, and always have a couple at home.
 It’s our family’s staple go-to-sprinkle for great taste and health!

-2. Frozen smoothies
+2. Instant smoothies

 TIP: Blend with water or milk, or for an even more delicious taste add almond or coconut milk.

 If dairy doesn’t suit you, you can still benefit from the goodness of Koko Dairy Free Super Milk – a creamy, full-bodied and oh-so-delicious dairy-free milk alternative.
 Bonus points – it’s brimming with health benefits as it is enriched with 9 key vitamins and minerals including iodine, potassium, zinc, calcium and magnesium.

 We all love to snack, don’t we?
 Be it from hunger pangs between meals, because of stress, while watching telly or just boredom.
 There’s no point in eating a healthy breakfast, soup and salad for lunch and then gulping down a packet of crisps or biscuits.
 Though that is often what we do when the late afternoon or midnight cravings set in.